zoma00/WooCommerce-Google-Looker-Studio-Integration/README.md

 -
 -  Description

-The **WooCommerce Data Viewer** is a Google Apps Script application that fetches data from a WooCommerce store and displays it in Google Sheets.
-The app allows users to retrieve product and order information using the WooCommerce REST API, making it easy to manage and analyze e-commerce data.
+The WooCommerce Data Viewer is a powerful Google Apps Script application that seamlessly integrates with your WooCommerce store, enabling you to fetch product and order data directly into Google Sheets.
+To get started, you'll need to integrate WooCommerce v3 with your WordPress site, then configure the connection to Google Apps Script for data retrieval.
+Once the data is imported into Google Sheets, you can leverage Looker Studio to create insightful demo analytics and visualize your e-commerce performance in real time.
 ## Features

-- Fetch and display products and orders from WooCommerce
+- Fetch and Display Product and Order Data: Easily retrieve detailed product and order information from your WooCommerce store.
-- Save data directly to Google Sheets
+- Direct Data Storage: Save your e-commerce data directly into Google Sheets, making it available for further manipulation and analysis.
-- Simple HTML interface for viewing the data
+- Simple and Intuitive User Interface: A clean, easy-to-navigate HTML interface that simplifies data management and viewing.
+- Data Visualization: Use built-in Google Apps Script functions to generate charts and graphs, helping you visualize key e-commerce metrics.
+- Looker Studio Integration: Connect Google Sheets data to Looker Studio for advanced analytics, custom dashboards, and comprehensive reports.

 ## Technologies Used

-- Google Apps Script
+- Google Apps Script: Automates the fetching and processing of WooCommerce data within Google Sheets.
-- WooCommerce REST API v3
+- WooCommerce REST API v3: Provides access to WooCommerce store data, enabling product, order, and customer queries.
+- Google Sheets API: Facilitates direct communication between Google Apps Script and Google Sheets for seamless data storage and management.
+- HTML/CSS: A minimalistic front-end interface to display and interact with the data in an organized and user-friendly way.
-- Google Sheets API
+- Looker Studio: Used to visualize and analyze e-commerce data from Google Sheets for powerful reporting.
-- HTML/CSS for the frontend

 ## Installation